-A minion with a site number of 4 must remove 2 more twilight tokens to play at site 3.
-If that same minion plays to site 4, there BLACK RIDER Starter Rulebook is no roaming penalty.
+A minion with a site number of 4 must remove 2 more twilight tokens to play at site 3 (or site 3).
+If that same minion plays to site 4 (or site 4), there is no roaming penalty.
 If he survives the fellowship's first move to 3, he would no longer be roaming when the fellowship moves to site 4.